 Home over the past 30 years to a who’s who of Bay Area performance, the theatre was the force behind a number of artistic movements, including the now legendary Solo Mio performance festival, Festival Fantochio modern puppetry festival, and the Glass Haus events (which rapidly became the Studio 54 of the dot com era’s boom & bust).
 As theatre critic Rob Avila puts it, “So much sprang from the Climate’s operation in the 1980s and ’90s that the outfit was soon labeled ‘the biggest little theater in San Francisco.'”

-Founded by impressarios Marsha Crosby & Joegh Bullock in 1985, the helm was taken over in 2007 by Artistic Director Jessica Heidt (Magic Theatre).
+Founded by impresarios Marsha Crosby & Joegh Bullock in 1985, the helm was taken over in 2007 by Artistic Director Jessica Heidt (Magic Theatre).
 Since then, it has blossomed as a central hub for cutting-edge festivals, theatre, circus arts, hip-hop performance, clowning, music, and new emergent art forms.
 Performers include John Gilkey (Cirque Du Soleil), Monique Jenkinson/Fauxnique, and Paul Nathan (Dark Kabaret).
-Currently, Climate Theatre is headed by Joegh Bullock as Artistic Director, Christopher Roesing as Development Director, and Laird Archer as Consigliere, with the kind assistance of Andy Fusso.
+Currently, Climate Theatre is headed by Laird Archer as Consigliere, with the kind assistance of Andy Fusso.
 Climate has most recently assisted with ongoing productions by Edna Mira Raia and Potatoes Mashed Comedy.
 Much has been on pause during the time of Covid.
 We plan on several productions in the course of 2023 and will provide updates here.
 Climate is more than ever a space that stands at the center of emerging cultural traditions.
 In the words of Cirque’s Gilkey “This is the place that has open doors for the forward stuff, and that’s what excites me.”